Virtual Conference for the 5th anniversary of NGSchool

 Participation in Virtual NGSymposium is free for all participants.
 Lectures and presentations will be streamed on our Youtube channel.

 Registration is necessary only when you want to submit an abstract and present your work online to NGSchool community.
-Abstract submission form will be open to August 13, 23:59 CET.
+Abstract submission form will be open till September 1st, 23:59 CET.

 Please note that we also accept only limited RMarkdown formatting in the body of the abstract.
 You can find RMarkdown formatting cheat sheet here.
 We also provide list of the accepted formatting in the form and here.